All Episodes

 And also an ISIS affiliate has popped up there because things are so bad.

-Controls they estimate a hundred miles of coastline, but that's her big accomplishment, which she now, by the way, throws at Obama's feet.
+But that's her big accomplishment, which she now, by the way, throws at Obama's feet.

-And everyone's kind of okay with that because you know, Obama's not running again, right?
+And everyone's kind of okay with that because, you know, Obama's not running again, right?

 So whatever.